xinyiyu18/DataProject2/README.md

 If the time is greater than 1 hour, it will stop putting the data into MongoDB;
 Otherwise, it will update the data in MongoDB every minute.

+### ana.py
+Line 1- 4: The code first import packages into Python for later use.

+Line 7-10: Then it connects to MongoDB.

+Line 12-19: Append new values of factor and PI for each minute to separate lists.

+Line 21-29: Create side by side time series plots for data analysis purpose.

 ## Data Patterns & Explanation
 The values of factor and PI seem to have positive relationship.